2023 Policy Agenda

 State

-CalFresh Fruit & Vegetable Supplemental Benefits EBT Pilot: Expand the Fruit and Vegetable EBT Pilot to boost benefits for a greater number of CalFresh households in more diverse regions of the state.
+CalFresh Fruit & Vegetable Supplemental Benefits EBT Pilot: Expand the CalFresh Fruit & Vegetable EBT pilot program and extend funding for at least 12 additional months to boost benefits for a greater number of CalFresh households.

-California Nutrition Incentives Program (CNIP): Fund CNIP at $35 million in the Agriculture budget to support Market Match, which supports California farmers, promotes purchase of fruits and vegetables, and will stretch CalFresh benefits for low-income families.
+Protect funding for the California Nutrition Incentive Program (CNIP) which supports California farmers, promotes purchase of fruits and vegetables, and will stretch CalFresh benefits for low-income families.

 Provide a permanent state supplement to raise the CalFresh minimum benefit level from the current $23 to $50 per month.